irisedu/iris/patchouli/IRIS/IRIS-S-900/patchouli.md

 - Long lines should break *before* they reach past 80 columns in length.
   - Links can reach past 80 columns if their display content fits within 80 columns.
+  - Directives and code blocks can reach past 80 columns.
   - Many code editors such as [Emacs](https://www.gnu.org/software/emacs/) and [Visual Studio Code](https://code.visualstudio.com/) allow visual column lines to be added.